Things to do in The Midlands

 Find your perfect place to shop

 Both Nottingham and Derby have large intu shopping centres in the centre of town, packed with high street stores, restaurants and cafés.
-Trevor Wood Associates’ Going Shopping - The Definitive Guide to Shopping Centres 2016 ranked intu Derby 15th out of a possible 500 centres in the UK.
+Trevor Wood Associates’ Going Shopping - The Definitive Guide to Shopping Centres 2016 ranked intu Derby in the top 3% of centres in the UK.
 In Burton on Trent, you can choose between Coopers Square on St Modwens Walk and The Octagon on New Street for your shopping fix.

 Sadler Gate in Derby is a narrow street where you’ll come across some big-name stores, but what this part of town is renowned for is its independents.
 Pick up handcrafted jewellery from Silvarious or update your wardrobe at independent fashion store Canopy, which has both men’s and womenswear outlets on Sadler Gate.